-This variety has a hint of brown sugar and cannot be kept on the shelf.
+This variety has a hint of brown sugar and is one of our most popular early season varieties

 Another apple from the University of Minnesota.
 This apple was released in 2006 and has a remarkable sweet/tart balance.
 This apple is slow to brown when cut.